I've had a sports complex for a long time, and now you're gonna hear about it.

 Keep in mind, these evaluations are made based on WHAT THAT PLAYER DID WHILE WEARING THAT NUMBER WITH THE EAGLES, so if some Hall of Famer comes from another team and then plays one season with the Birds, he doesn’t get credit for what he’s already done.
 Anyway, some people like to nitpick, so I want to be clear of the parameters here.
 I update this list about once a season, or as needed.
 Now, let us begin with the Birds.

 #7 – No mention of Bobby Hoying will be made here.
 Crap, too late.
 But shoutouts to Jeff Garcia for the job he did in 2006 and to Michael Vick for a near-MVP season with the Birds in 2010.
 Still, Ron Jaworski stands above the rest here.
 For a decade under center wearing the Kelly Green, Jaws took a beating but stayed upright enough to post four 3,000-yard seasons and lead the Eagles to the Super Bowl in 1980-81.
 A true gamer if there ever was one, he remains a fixture in Eagles history decades after his playing days ended.
-Haason Reddick has an outside shot if he stays long enough.

 #8 – The Eagles have had very few players ever wear #8.
 Paul McFadden enjoyed several good seasons as the team’s kicker in the 1980’s, but Donnie Jones will get the top spot.
 The veteran punter was a model of consistency for five seasons, culminating in a Super Bowl win in the final game of his career.
 The guy made punts a worry-free issue for half a decade, which sounds kind of basic, but isn’t.
+CJGJ only wore this for his second Eagles stint, by the way, so he doesn’t merit top spot.

 #9 – The really old school (none of whom are reading this) might argue for Sonny Jurgensen, but we all know the answer here.
 “BD” Nick Foles was the Super Bowl MVP.
 And that’s really all there is to it.